 Throughout the school year, programs are organized for families to enjoy and to facilitate socializing with the rest of the preschool community.
 Some of these programs include holiday parades, Shabbat activities, and additional holiday celebrations.

-From state-of-the-art classrooms, dedicated art and music studios, and exceptional outdoor play areas, The Weinstein School and the Schiff School offer truly unique and unparalleled learning environments in metro Atlanta.
+From state-of-the-art classrooms, dedicated art and music studios, and sensory rooms, The Weinstein School and The Schiff School offer a truly unique and unparalleled learning environment in metro Atlanta.

-For more information about all the programs offered and to schedule a tour, contact Kim Sucan, Director, MJCCA Preschools at .
+MJCCA Preschools also has a location in East Cobb (The Sunshine School at Temple Kol Emeth).
+For more information about all of the programs offered and to schedule a tour, contact Kim Sucan, Director, MJCCA Preschools at .